Skip to main content

 Runner-friendly builds

-GitHub Actions, Azure DevOps, Jenkins — any Windows runner that doesn't have an interactive desktop session needs the dedicated console compiler (PBCMDCOMPILER.EXE).
-Same flags, same directives — no GUI session required.
+GitHub Actions, Azure DevOps, Jenkins: any Windows runner without an interactive desktop session needs the dedicated console compiler (PBCMDCOMPILER.EXE).
+Same flags, same directives, no GUI session required.

 No logon required